App version: 0.1.0

 It makes sense to take out a personal loan for closing costs if it helps you finalize a home purchase without sabotaging your mortgage loan negotiations.
 As a consumer, you have to consider your own circumstances and do what’s right for you.
 A personal loan can provide you with a lump sum of money that you may repay over a period of time.Taking out a personal loan may make sense if you need the money for making a major purchase.
 Using a personal loan for closing costs may make sense if you can afford the twin burden of repaying the mortgage and personal loan debts.

-Applying for a Personal Loan for Closing Cost
+Applying for a Personal Loan for Closing Costs

 Applying for a personal loan to cover mortgage closing costs can be as simple as submitting an application with a financial institution requesting fast cash.
 Borrowers can use personal loans for almost any personal expense, including closing costs.Lenders may conduct a hard pull inquiry into your credit report when you apply for a personal loan, which can lower your credit score by several points.
 If you get preapproved for a mortgage loan and then apply for a personal loan, the mortgage company’s underwriters may reevaluate the risks and deny your application.When applying for a personal loan to cover mortgage closing costs, you may consider asking your mortgage loan officer whether that would be acceptable.
 Getting preapproved or prequalified for a mortgage doesn’t necessarily mean you’ll get fully approved if you bring new debt obligations to the closing table.

 Getting preapproved for a mortgage and finding your dream home isn’t the end of the homebuying process.
 Most homebuyers will have to pay a variety of costs and fees at the closing table.
-Mortgage closing costs could be 2% to 5% of your home purchase price, and some borrowers may need help bankrolling these expenses.You could compare personal loan rates through Lantern by SoFi and explore your options.
-Just provide basic information about yourself and the loan you need, and Lantern can guide you in the process to apply for a personal loan with the lender of your choice.
-Check your rate today and see if you prequalify for a personal loan.
+Mortgage closing costs could be 2% to 6% of your home purchase price, and some borrowers may need help bankrolling these expenses.You could compare personal loan rates through Lantern by SoFi and explore your options.
+Just provide basic information about yourself and the loan you need, and Lantern can guide you in the process of applying for a personal loan with the lender of your choice.

 Frequently Asked Questions